HeimirDavid/recipe-application/README.md

 * **HTML** was tested using **validator W3C**.
 Warnings came up with "Bad Value" for all jinja code, which was ecpected and ignored.
 One more warning was for two elements with the same ID, but since they are in a if else statement they also were ignored.
 * **CSS** was tested using **Jigsaw**.
 One warning came up with text-color-decoration: none being invalid value which has been fixed.
 * **JavaScript** was tested using **JSHint**.
-No mayor warning or errors, just a few missing semicolons which has been fixed.
+No severe warning or errors, just a few missing semicolons which has been fixed.

 ### Responsiveness
-This site has been developed using Gitpod in Google Chrome and therefor it's responsiveness mainly tested using Chrome Developer Tools.
+This site has been developed using Gitpod in Google Chrome and therefor it's responsiveness has mainly been tested using Chrome Developer Tools.
 The responsiveness works fine on desktop computer and has been tested using both Chrome, Microsoft Edge and Safari.
-This site has been tested on tablets, both IOS and Android, with Safari and Google Chrome.
+It has also been tested on tablets, both IOS and Android, with Safari and Google Chrome.
 With google chrome it works as intended but with **safari** there have been a **few issues** with the Browse recipes page.
  It was rendered as mobile view but after ading a breakpoint between mobile and tablet view it looks better.
 The site has also been tested on a few different mobile devices on Chrome, Samsung Internet and Safari and works fine.